louiekwan/cloud-guardrails/README.md

-# Cloud Guardrails for Public Sectors
+# Cloud Guardrails for Public Sectors - A short summary

-This project will host the minimum guardrails as part of the Cloud Operationalization Framework.
+This is a summary note which outlines the minimum guardrails as part of the Cloud Operationalization Framework.

 ## Purpose

-The purpose of the guardrails is to ensure that our clients are implementing a preliminary baseline set of controls within their cloud-based environments.
+The purpose of the guardrails is to ensure that our public sector clients are implementing a preliminary baseline set of controls within their cloud-based environments.

 ## Summary - Initial stage